Published market hub · 2026-05

 How to read this page correctly

-ZIP watch rows are a screening layer and can diverge materially from city or metro averages.
+ZIP watch or buy-box reads are screening layers and can diverge materially from city or metro averages.

 Geography warnings

-- ZIP watch rows are a screening layer and can diverge materially from city or metro averages.
+- ZIP watch or buy-box reads are screening layers and can diverge materially from city or metro averages.

 Methodology notes

-- Use the public dashboard as a screening and triage layer, not as parcel-level underwriting.
+- Use the public dashboard as a first-pass review layer, not as parcel-level deal review.

-- Keep city rent/value proxies, metro acquisition pressure, and literal ZIP screening visibly separate.
+- Keep city rent/value proxies, metro acquisition pressure, and ZIP or buy-box screening visibly separate.

 - Public DSCR screens exclude taxes, insurance, vacancy, capex, lender overlays, and deal-specific rehab assumptions.